garland-culbreth/typst-clean-cv/README.md

 #entry_bullet(lorem(10))
 ```

-will produce a document with an experience section with one entry, an educations section with one entry, and a projects section with one entry.
+will produce a document with an experience section with one entry, an education section with one entry, and a projects section with one entry.

 See also `templates/main.typ` for a more complete example.